 - Roof rats are nocturnal.

 - Roof rats can transmit diseases like the bubonic plague and typhus.
-At this point, none of the roof rats captured and tested in Maricopa County have been diseased.

 - Roof rats will enter homes and buildings.
 They only need a hole the size of a quarter to gain entry.